 reason not to take action or report a violation.

 Can the Statement be verbal, or must it be written?

 As described above, anyone can contact a member of the Committee to have a verbal discussion about a violation or any other concern about the Code of Conduct.
 A formal Statement about a violation can be verbal or written, but a written Statement is preferred.
 The reporter and others involved in the matter may be requested to participate in an interview, as described in the Code of Conduct Procedures.

 Yes, but to be used as credible evidence supporting an action recommendation, a Statement typically will need to be validated through an interview.
 At a minimum, the ISBA representative coordinating the investigation, and the ombudsperson if applicable, will need to know the identity of and contact information for the person providing the information, to confirm that the information comes from a member or other credible source.

 We cannot guarantee anonymity, because sometimes members will be able to discern identities from circumstances reviewed, and sometimes it may be impossible to conduct a full and fair investigation without disclosing identities.
 However, our Code of Conduct Procedures provide that information disclosed pursuant to the Procedures will only be shared on a need-to-know basis in the discretion of ISBA.
-We expect to only need to disclose names of witnesses (other than to the ISBA representative coordinating the investigation and the ombudsperson if applicable, and possibly the Board) when necessary to conduct a full and fair investigation and reach a decision, when necessary for a report to a law enforcement agency, or when required by law, subpoena or court order.
-If a reporter declines to have his/her name shared, the report may not be able to be used to support an action recommendation.
+We expect to only need to disclose names of witnesses to the Professional Conduct Committee and the ombudsperson, and when necessary the Board, in order to conduct a full and fair investigation and reach a decision; when necessary for a report to a law enforcement agency; or when required by law, subpoena or court order.
+If a person declines to have his/her name shared at least with the Committee and the ombudsperson, the report may not be able to be used to support an action recommendation.